Allana Goldsmith tracks her love of jazz to Billie Holiday and Whirimako Black

 "Other than Whirimako Black there aren't any jazz singers singing in te reo," she said.

 Goldsmith Baynes has two concerts in Tāmaki Makaurau.
-Tomorrow they will be at the Auckland Jazz and Blues Club in Pt Chevalier along with Justin Kereama from Ruatoki on the taonga puoro.
+Tonight (Tuesday) they will be at the Auckland Jazz and Blues Club in Pt Chevalier from 7.30pm along with Justin Kereama from Ruatoki on the taonga puoro.

-Wednesday celebrates 50 years since the Māori Language Petition, with a performance at the Anthology Lounge at the Creative Jazz Club of Aotearoa in K Road, Auckland.
+Wednesday celebrates 50 years since the Māori Language Petition, and the duo have an 8pm performance at the Anthology Lounge at the Creative Jazz Club of Aotearoa in K Rd, Auckland.